ww44ss/okcupid/okcupid_exploratory.md

 Overall the number of men, 35680, is about 1.5 times greater than the number of females, 23955.
-This is much larger than the [ratio than reported by OkCupid](https://blog.okcupid.com/index.php/the-case-for-an-older-woman/), perhaps because of the specificity of the geo-location of the data analyzed here (San Francisco only versus the larger OkCupid database as a whole).
+This ratio was carefully [not reported by OkCupid](https://blog.okcupid.com/index.php/the-case-for-an-older-woman/) in at least one analysis.
+There may be specificity of the geo-location of the data analyzed here ([San Francisco](http://visualizing.nyc/bay-area-zip-codes-singles-map/) only versus the larger OkCupid database as a whole).

 A couple of notable features of the chart on the right are that the distributions peaks in the late 20's with a long tail.
 The number of men and women seems to equalize above out 50.
 There is also an apparent small "bulge" in the data near age 42, though it is not explored here.

 Another way to look at the data to break age into groups.
 To do this I compute an age group factor and use `dplyr::group_by` to compute the necessary subtotals

 ### How do age populations stack up?

+The above chart on the right is useful from a statistical distribution standpoint, but it's hard to draw comparisons.
+I found a stacked bar chart was visually appealing and useful and adopted this for the rest of hte analysis.

 ```r